network-unit-testing-system/nuts/README.md

 with the network devices, therefore the test class derive all from a more specific `NornirNutsContext`, which provides a nornir instance and nornir-specific helpers.

 The `NornirNutsContext` contains the following properties:

-`nuts_parameters`: Holds all information from the test bundle (i.e. the yaml file mentioned above).

 `nornir`: Holds the initialized nornir instance.